 Think Tank final webinar – 21.01.2026

-Join us for a final EuroFAANG RI Think Tank webinar about Gene Editing in Farmed Animals – Science, Applications and Responsible Innovation:
+EuroFAANG RI Think Tank final webinar: Gene Editing in Farmed Animals – Science, Applications and Responsible Innovation:

 Gene editing is rapidly reshaping the future of animal breeding — from disease resistance and animal welfare to sustainability and resilience.
-With major EuroFAANG-linked projects now delivering key results, and with growing EU-level interest in precision breeding and New Genomic Techniques (NGTs), this webinar comes at a crucial moment.
+With major EuroFAANG-linked projects now delivering key results, and with growing EU-level interest in precision breeding and New Genomic Techniques (NGTs), this webinar offers a valuable overview of the field.

-This event will be the occasion to synthesise the most relevant scientific advances, explore practical applications in livestock breeding, and provide space to discuss responsible innovation, societal expectations, and future pathways.
+The session brings together the latest scientific advances, explores practical applications in livestock breeding, and opens space to discuss responsible innovation, societal expectations, and future pathways.

 EuroFAANG RI Webinar: Gene Editing in Farmed Animals – Science, Applications and Responsible Innovation